 - Percentile of users cleared level 45?

-It is important that throughout the process of game level designing, you must identify any immovable constraints.
+It is important that throughout the process level design for mobile games, you must identify any immovable constraints.
 Be sure to create the theme of your game as per its plot.

 It is essential to choose platforms, images, and metrics for your game in a fashion that the users will remain hooked to the game throughout the game’s level progressions.

-At RnF Technologies, we have been developing mobile games for the past decade using revolutionary technologies of mobile game app development to create 2D and 3D games for iOS and Android.
+At RnF Technologies, we have been developing mobile games for the past decade using revolutionary technologies of mobile game app development to create 2D and 3D games for iOS and Android, having hands on expertise in level design for mobile games.

 In recent years, we have delivered each project with a ratio of 100% satisfaction.
 Do you have a mobile game idea in mind?
 We can help you build a gaming app to reach a million downloads on the app store.
 Let’s discuss it!